szilard-nemeth/yarn-dev-tools/README.md

 TODO

 # Getting started

-In order to use this tool, you need to have Python 3.8 and [poetry](https://python-poetry.org/docs/#installation) installed.
+In order to use this tool, you need to have at least Python 3.8 installed.

-Run `make` from this directory and all python dependencies will be installed required by the project.

 ## Use yarn-dev-tools from package (recommended)
 If you don't want to tinker with the source code, you can download [yarn-dev-tools](https://pypi.org/project/yarn-dev-tools/#history) from PyPi as well.